neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 * Quit and Uninstall V-Control Pro.
 * Reboot.
 * Delete V-Control Pro preferences by following [these instructions](./troubleshooting.md/#resetting-v-control-pro-on-windows)
-* If you are using an ethernet surface, follow these instructions:
+* If you are using an Ethernet surface, follow these instructions:
     * Uninstall NPcap, if you already installed it.
     * Uninstall Win10Pcap.
 If you get an error that one or more DLLs are in use then do this:
         * Reboot